juicedata/juicefs/README.md

 JuiceFS supports almost all object storage services.
 [Learn more](docs/en/how_to_setup_object_storage.md#supported-object-storage).

-## Status
+## Who is using

 It's considered as beta quality, the storage format is not stabilized yet.
-It's not recommended to deploy it into production environment.
-Please test it with your use cases and give us [feedback](https://github.com/juicedata/juicefs/discussions).
+If you want to use it in a production environment, please do a careful and serious evaluation first.
+If you are interested in it, please test it as soon as possible and give us [feedback](https://github.com/juicedata/juicefs/discussions).

+You are welcome to tell us after using JuiceFS and share your experience with everyone.
+We have also collected a summary list in [ADOPTERS.md](ADOPTERS.md), which also includes other open source projects used with JuiceFS.

 ## Roadmap